EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 Templates
 =========

 Templates are at the very heart of Blogofile; they control every aspect of how the site is structured.
-Blogofile uses the `Mako <http://www.makotemplates.org>`_ templating engine which has a very active community and `great documentation <http://www.makotemplates.org/docs/>`_.
+Blogofile uses the `Mako`_ templating engine which has a very active community and `great documentation`_.
 Blogofile doesn't try to limit what you can do with your templates, you've got the full power of Mako so go ahead and use it.

 Blogofile does makesa distinction between two basic kinds of templates, **Page** templates and **Reusable** templates.

 Page templates represent a single page (or URL) on your site.
 These are rendered to HTML and copied to the _site directory in the same location where they reside in the source directory.

 Reusable templates are contained (by convention) in the _templates directory.
-These are features that you want to include on many pages, eg. headers, footers, sidebars etc. They do not represent any particular page (or URL) but are rather `inherrited <http://www.makotemplates.org/docs/inheritance.html>`_ or `included <http://www.makotemplates.org/docs/syntax.html#syntax_tags_include>`_ inside other templates.
+These are features that you want to include on many pages, eg. headers, footers, sidebars etc. They do not represent any particular page (or URL) but are rather `inherrited`_ or `included`_ inside other templates.

 .. _required-templates:

 Blog Required Templates
 -----------------------
 The most bare bones site does not require any templates.
-However, to use the blog feature (blog_enabled in _config.py) you need the following reusable templates:
+However, to use the blog feature (see :ref:`config-blog-enabled`) you need the following reusable templates:

 * **site.mako**
    A base template that establishes the general look of the entire site.